Our events will generally keep the same schedule; this information will also be in your Player Pack.

 In the Command Hub, there will be signup sheets for each type of crewing slot.

 - Each battle will be determined on Friday.
-If you play one, you are expected to crew the other.
+If you play one, you must crew the other unless your pre-arrange an alternative.

 - Monstering Slots are open for signups before the event and throughout Friday and Saturday.